 We all stand on the shoulders of giants – its fundamental to the history of art.
 We have all been influenced by our contemporary colleagues and the great figures of history but it should be done with full knowledge and respect.
 Especially when influence is explicit, paying homage indirectly is not enough.

 I have had my work relentlessly copied for the past 47 years but this is outrageous!
-And yet, I would be happy to let it pass with a smile and a shrug if there was the simple common decency of a credit.

 A catalogue is available but not online from the Museum.
 Artbooks.com have it in stock at the time of writing.